Internet Brands: WebMD and Medscape

 The company acquired its largest businesses, WebMD and Medscape, in a $2.8 billion transaction in 2017.
 In 2018, WebMD acquired Frontline Communications and Jobson.
 In 2019, WebMD acquired Aptus Health from Merck.
 In 2020, WebMD acquired: StayWell and Krames, also from Merck; and Germany-based Coliquio.
 In 2021, WebMD acquired ADDitude and the Wellness Network.
 In 2022, WebMD acquired Mercury Health Care, a spinout of Healthgrades.
-Also in 2022, WebMD acquired Jim.fr, a medical news and information website for physicians based in France.
+In 2022, WebMD acquired Jim.fr, a medical news and information website for physicians based in France.
 In 2023, Internet Brands acquired Limeade, a digital health and wellness platform, as well as Grupo Saned, a health and medical information services company in Spain.
 In 2024, WebMD acquired the operating assets of Healthwise, a provider of patient health education materials.

 Legal Division

-The company's legal division serves consumers and attorneys and includes FindLaw, Avvo, Martindale Hubbell, and Nolo.
+The company's legal division serves consumers and attorneys and includes FindLaw, Super Lawyers, Avvo, Martindale Hubbell, and Nolo.
 Its services and platforms for attorneys were collectively rebranded Martindale-Avvo in 2018.
 The company's Martindale Hubbell ownership originated in 2013 as a Joint Venture with LexisNexis, though the Martindale business traces its roots to 1868.

 In October 2024, Thomson Reuters announced it would sell online legal information provider FindLaw to Internet Brands.
 The transaction was completed in December 2024.